ircam-ismm/ircam-ismm.github.io/docs/javascript/ecosystem.md

 ## `CoMo`

-`CoMo` is a full-stack JavaScript framework for developing distributed and gesture based Interactive Machine Learning applications.
+`CoMo` is a full-stack JavaScript framework for developing collective gesture-based interactive Sound/Music applications.
+It makes use of Interactive Machine Learning approaches.
 The framework is built on top of the `soundworks` framework and currently under heavy development.

 - [Github](https://github.com/ircam-ismm/como)